ploomber/jupysql/doc/tutorials/etl.md

 transformation of the extracted data into a usable format, and loading the transformed data into a target database or data warehouse.
 It is an essential process for data analysis, data science, data integration, and data migration, among other purposes.
-On the other hand, Jupysql is a widely-used Python library that simplifies the interaction with databases through the power of SQL queries.
-By using Jupysql, data scientists and analysts can easily execute SQL queries, manipulate data frames, and interact with databases from their Jupyter notebooks.
+On the other hand, JupySQL is a widely-used Python library that simplifies the interaction with databases through the power of SQL queries.
+By using JupySQL, data scientists and analysts can easily execute SQL queries, manipulate data frames, and interact with databases from their Jupyter notebooks.